 Sinek tells of the golden circle of processing that individuals and organisations follow.
 The majority decide first on what, then how and there’s usually no space for why.
 The few who reversed the process and started with why, then moving to how and finally what – those are the truly successful.
 This is because they place why – their ethos and their passion into the driving position – leaving how and what to follow along naturally thereafter.

 In 2005, Steve Jobs gave the commencement (graduation) speech at Stanford University in California.
 That speech is still being talked about today.
-An article from today's Huffington Post reminds us why we need to revisit that speech while listing the five important life lessons it contained :
+An article from this month’s Huffington Post reminds us why we need to revisit that speech while listing the five important life lessons it contained :

 1) the road to success isn’t linear

 2) finding what you love is the most important task of a lifetime

 3) know that the universe has your back